-This article explains how to create a 3G/UMTS interface on Sophos UTM.
+This article explains how to create a 3G/UMTS interface on the Sophos UTM.

 Supported USB Cellular modem devices may be connected to a USB port on the UTM, and used as an internet connection.